Open Horse Shows

 The Crown of Texas AHC has two annual open horse shows.
 The shows are open to all equines and there are classes for a variety of disciplines including English, Western, halter, speed events and games.

-This year we have added new classes and made changes to our show premium.
-Please read the class list carefully and plan to participate in our new classes.
+Please read the class list carefully and plan to participate in our classes.

 Open Pee Wee Halter - open to mares and geldings of stock and pleasure type.
 The goal of the class is to have a safe environment for young children to show their horse at halter.

 Stock Type Halter - for breeds of horses bred for use in stock events such as Quarter Horses, Paints and Appaloosas.
 Balance, Muscle, Structural Correctness and Quality are of most importance.